benchristel/taste/README.md

 - **Custom matchers couldn't be simpler.** Any function that returns a boolean can be used in a test assertion.
   Test failures still get pretty-formatted as you'd expect.
-- **The syntax is minimal.** Taste supports both BDD-style and xUnit test naming conventions.

 ## Non-features